lillee93/Arch_Task/README.md

 - Produce exactly one response following the required headings/format
 - If evidence is insufficient, output exactly:
   `I cannot propose a concrete refactoring from the provided evidence.`

-The goal is to avoid generic architecture advice and force **system-specific, evidence-grounded** recommendations.

 ---